rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 ### Time filter

-VictoriaLogs scans all the logs per each query if it doesn't contain the filter on [`_time` field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#time-field).
+VictoriaLogs scans all the logs for each query if it doesn't contain the filter on the [`_time` field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#time-field).
 It uses various optimizations in order to accelerate full scan queries without the `_time` filter, but such queries can be slow if the storage contains large number of logs over long time range.
 The easiest way to optimize queries is to narrow down the search with the filter on [`_time` field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#time-field).